 References: Cornell University, Royal Horticultural Society, UC Davis Postharvest Technology Center.

 CULTIVATION, STORAGE & PACKAGING

 French beans should be planted in late May or early June after the risk of frost.
 They can be planted indoors and transplanted later as temperatures warm up.
 Bush bean seeds should be planted 2 to 4 inches apart in rows 18 to 24 inches apart, and can reach heights of slightly over 2 feet, while pole variety plants can grow as tall as 6 or 7 feet.
 Plant seeds of pole beans 4 to 6 inches apart in rows 30 to 36 inches apart.

 More delicate than standard green beans, French beans are harvested manually rather than mechanically.
 Pods should be harvested before seeds bulge, strands become tough, or color begins to wane.
 Pick the whole legume without damaging the pod, avoid over-packing, and cool beans quickly for the best quality and longest shelf life.

 Delays in cooling translate to loss in quality and weight loss, from just over 2% loss in 1 hour to as much as 10% weight loss after 5 hours.
 If immediate cooling is not available, storing in shade, harvesting during cooler times of the day, and soaking with cold water are alternatives.
 Beans should be stored at 37˚F to 45˚F and 95% relative humidity.
 Under these conditions, they will maintain quality for 7 to 10 days.
 French beans are sensitive to ethylene exposure, which can cause pods to yellow, and chilling damage which opens the door to various fungi and decay, especially with damaged or broken beans.

-References: North Carolina University Cooperative Extension, UC Davis Postharvest Technology website, University of Illinois Extension, USDA.
+References: North Carolina University Cooperative Extension, UC Davis Postharvest Technology Center, University of Illinois Extension, USDA.